juergenweb/JkPublishPages/README.md

 If the checkbox of a certain template is checked, then the publishing fields will be added automatically to this template after saving the module configuration.
 On the opposite, the publishing fields will be removed from all templates where the checkbox is unchecked.
-So there is no longer the need to add or remove the publishing fields manually to/from each template.
+So there is no the need to add or remove the publishing fields manually to/from each template.

-To enable/disable all checkboxes at once, you can use the toggle link above the checkboxes.
-This makes it much more comfortable.
+To enable/disable all checkboxes at once, you can use the toggle link (Un/check all) above the checkboxes.
+This makes it much more comfortable to add the fields to several templates.

 ## Template view

-Every template that is selected in the module configuration has the following fields to set the publishing options.
+Every template that is selected in the module configuration includes the following fields where the publishing options can be set.

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/default-page-fields.png)

-If a publish end date was set, an additional field will appear.
-In this case, you can select what should happen after the publish end date has been reached.
+If a publication end date has been set, an additional field is displayed.
+In this case, you can choose what to do after the publication end date is reached.

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/action.png)

-If you have selected the action to move the page to a new parent a further field appear, where you can select the new parent page.
+Once you have selected the action to move the page to a new parent page, another box will appear where you can select the new parent page.

 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/move.png)

-This is what it looks like inside the template of a page.

 ## Usage
 Entering values inside the 2 date fields is optional.